 |Mary Livingstone in 1940.|

 The story lends some credence to the tale told in Kitty Kelley's biography of Nancy Reagan in which Alfred Bloomingdale passed around a joint at a dinner party attended by "the Jack Bennys and the George Burnses" as well as then-Governor Reagan and Nancy.
-Kelley tried twenty years later to verify the story with Janet DeCordova, but she said it hadn't happened at any dinner party she attended.
-She and Mary were at a second pot dinner party, according to Joan Benny, Jack and Mary's daughter.
+Kelley tried twenty years later to verify the story with Janet DeCordova, but she (lied and?) said it hadn't happened at any dinner party she attended.
+She and Mary were at a second pot-fueled dinner party, according to Joan Benny, Jack and Mary's daughter.

 Born June 23, 1905 in Seattle and raised in Vancouver, Sadie Marks's father was a Jewish immigrant from Romania whose family name had been Markovich (Wikipedia).
 She first met Benny (né Benjamin Kubelsky) when Zeppo Marx invited him to a Passover seder at her home when she was 14.
 At the age of 17, she moved to Los Angeles and took a job at the May Company department store, where Benny courted her (as replayed on Benny's TV show years later).
 She married him in 1927 and appeared with him on the vaudeville stage, proving to be a natural comedienne.